RamonRemo/AnimatedRatingBar/README.md

 ## Additional information

-Feel free to do pull requests or ask for changes on issues(on gitHub).
-There is a simple example on the github.
+Feel free to submit pull requests or suggest changes on issues (on GitHub).
+A simple example is available on the GitHub repository.